oicr-gsi/dimsum/dev_guide.md

 ## TypeScript

 The JavaScript for the front end is compiled from TypeScript and packed using Webpack.
-During the Maven build, the TypeScript in `/ui` is compiled and packed into individual files per HTML page, and the resulting JavaScript is copied into `/target/classes/static/js/`, which will be available at `/js/` in the webapp.
+During the Maven build, the TypeScript in `/ts` is compiled and packed into individual files per HTML page, and the resulting JavaScript is copied into `/target/classes/static/js/`, which will be available at `/js/` in the webapp.

-The page scripts to generate are defined in module.exports.entry in `webpack.config.js`.
+The page scripts to generate are defined in `module.exports.entry` in `webpack.config.js`.
 These scripts are packaged as libraries to make any exports available to inline scripts in the HTML.
 TypeScript compiler config is in `tsconfig.json`.